4

 Rev. 3/18

-● Take and pass the Wisconsin Rules and Statutes Exam (within the last five years).
+Take and pass the Wisconsin Statutes and Rules Exam.

 Forms to Complete and Documents to Submit